automl/SMAC3/source/manual.rst

                 python -u ./target_algorithm/scripts/SATCSSCWrapper.py --mem-limit 1024 --script ./target_algorithm/spear-python/spearCSSCWrapper.py

-            This specifies the wrapper that *SMAC* executes with a prespecified syntax in order to evaluate the algorithm to be optimized.
+            This specifies the wrapper that *SMAC* executes with a pre-specified syntax in order to evaluate the algorithm to be optimized.
-            This wrapper script takes an instantiation of the parameters as input, runs the algorithm with these parameters, and returns how well it did; since every algorithm has a different input and output format, this wrapper acts as a mediator between the algorithm and *SMAC*, which executes the wrapper through a command line call.
+            This wrapper script takes an instantiation of the parameters as input, runs the algorithm with these parameters, and returns the performance of the algorithm; since every algorithm has a different input and output format, this wrapper acts as a interface between the algorithm and *SMAC*, which executes the wrapper through a command line call.

             An example call would look something like this:

             .. code-block:: bash

-                <algo> <instance> <instance_specifics> <runtime cutoff> <runlength> <seed> <solver parameters>
+                <algo> <instance> <instance_specifics> <running time cutoff> <run length> <seed> <algorithm parameters>

             For *SMAC* to be able to interpret the results of the algorithm run, the wrapper returns the results of the algorithm run as follows:
             :bash:`STATUS, runtime, runlength, quality, seed, instance-specifics`